bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 Trust Assurance and Certification is determined primarily by the [MAC Board of Directors](https://mining.ca/about-us/board-of-directors/).
 The [TSM Community of Interest (COI) Panels](https://mining.ca/towards-sustainable-mining/how-tsm-works/community-of-interest-advisory-panel/) is an independent, multi-interest group comprised of about 12 to 15 individuals from Aboriginal groups, communities where the industry is active, environmental and social NGOs, and labor and financial organizations that advises the MAC Board of Directors.

-MAC utilizes the **MUTUAL COOPERATION AND LICENSING AGREEMENT RESPECTING THE USE AND APPLICATION OF TSM** as a trust assurance framework for international adoption.
+MAC utilizes the [TSM Mutual Cooperation Agreement Template 2022.pdf](https://github.com/bcgov/bc-vcpedia/files/12563019/TSM.Mutual.Cooperation.Agreement.Template.2022.pdf) as a trust assurance framework for international adoption.
 MAC has identified the following minimum categories of requirements for Licensees:
 1. Guiding Principles
 2. Performance Indicators
 3. Facility-level Reporting